cubettech/lacassa/README.md

 ## **Lacassa**

 A Query builder with support for Cassandra, using the original Laravel API.
 This library extends the original Laravel classes, so it uses exactly the same methods.

+### UPDATED TO SUPPORT LARAVEL 9

+As of 27th December 2022, php-cassandra extension for PHP8 is being maintained here: https://github.com/nano-interactive/ext-cassandra

 ## **Table of contents**